-Collin Vost Qualifications CHAIRMAN (Executive) Diploma of Financial Services Licenced Securities Dealer.
+Collin Vost CHAIRMAN (Executive)

+Qualifications Diploma of Financial Services Licenced Securities Dealer.

 Experience Mr Vost has been involved in public companies for the past 30 years and has served on the Board of several, mostly junior resource companies as well as being involved in the securities dealing business since 2001.
-Mr Vost was appointed to the Board on 18 May 2009.
+Mr Vost was appointed to the Board on 18 May 2009 and resigned 10 August 2018.

 Interest in shares and options 47,000,000 ordinary shares.

-Special responsibilities Mr Vost is a member of the audit committee Directorships held in other listed entities during the three years prior to the current year Cervantes Corporation Ltd (appointed 9 October 2007) JV Global Ltd (appointed 29 May 2009)
+Special responsibilities Mr Vost was a member of the audit committee years prior to the current year

+Directorships held in other Cervantes Corporation Ltd (appointed 9 October 2007)